Junior Reid: Biography

 After a number of fine singles – which included "Youthman", "Bank Clerk", "Sufferation", "Give Thanks and Praises" and "Higgler Move".
 Reid then launched his label "Jr Productions" with his first single "Settle Down" by Barrington Levy.

-His opportunity to then reach a wider international audience came with the offer to be the lead singer in Black Uhuru.
-Always a strong follower of Black Uhuru, Reid took the group to another level.
-Three of the singles he did with Black Uhuru "Pain", "Nah Get Rich and Switch", and "Let us Pray" were released on Junior Reid's label JR Productions.
+In 1986, Reid's opportunity to reach a wider international audience came after he was offered a role as Black Uhuru's lead singer, following the departure of Michael Rose.
+Three of the singles he released with Black Uhuru, "Pain", "Nah Get Rich and Switch", and "Let us Pray" were published on Reid's JR Productions label.
+His collaboration on the first album with Black Uhuru, the Grammy-nominated Brutal, in 1986, was well received.
+During this time, he toured Europe, the UK, the US, Canada and Bermuda with Black Uhuru.

-The collaboration on his first Black Uhuru album, the Grammy-nominated Brutal, in 1986, was well received by all and during the time he was with Black Uhuru they toured Europe, the UK, The USA, Canada and Bermuda.
-Two years and three albums later, Junior's interest to produce material for himself, and desire to regain his domestic popularity, drove him into the solo arena and into his own studio (One Blood Recording Studio), as well as focusing on his own label JR Productions.
-Reid had a number 21 hit in the UK in 1988 with the collaboration with Coldcut, "Stop This Crazy Thing".
-He had an even bigger hit in 1990, with "I'm Free", recorded with The Soup Dragons, reaching number 5.
+Two years and three albums later, Reid departed Black Uhuru for a combination of reasons: he had been unable to establish his own identity in the band, having a style close to Michael Rose’s (a long time contributor to Black Uhuru); the group compositionally suffering difficulties and personal crises.
+Additionally, Reid was interest to produce his own material, with a desire to regain his domestic popularity, to go solo and into his own studio (One Blood Recording Studio), as well as focusing on his own JR Productions label.
+During this period, Reid had a 1988 UK number 21 hit with the single "Stop This Crazy Thing", a collaboration with Coldcut.
+In 1990, he had even more success with "I'm Free", recorded with The Soup Dragons.
+The song reached number 5 in the UK.

 Meanwhile, 1989's "One Blood" saw him re-established at the forefront of the reggae scene.
 "One Blood" became an anthem for unity in America and around the world.
 According to Rolling Stone magazine (7 May 2013), the lyrics of "One Blood" were the source of the album title for Vampire Weekend's third release, Modern Vampires of the City.

-Delroy is the uncle of famous hip hop producer Pi'erre Bourne.

 Production work

 As a producer, Reid has his own production company; JR Productions.
 He produced two songs on Snow's second album, Murder Love, released in 1995.
 Reid has collaborated and produced for Dancehall artist Ninjaman, on many occasions since the early 1990s.
-He has also produced for Mighty Diamond, Big Youth, Dennis Brown and Gregory Isaacs.
+He has also produced for Mighty Diamonds, Big Youth, Dennis Brown and Gregory Isaacs.
 He produced all of this work in his own recording studio, which he opened in 1988.